 A garden is the ultimate classroom and third teacher.
 Talk about the area of the plot, estimate how many plants can fit in the bed, use arithmetic to solve how much soil will be required to fill a bed.
 There is an endless amount of “school” learning that can happen in a garden including Science and Social Studies.
 Learning about Pioneers?
 Let’s experience an hour of what life was life in those days and why a crop was so important.
 Imagine and tell oral stories about what life would be like if this was your only reliable source of food while you work.

 Themes are a fun way to engage reluctant gardeners.
-I’ve helped kids create butterfly gardens, fairy gardens, “pizza” gardens and even a star wars garden.
+I’ve helped kids create butterfly gardens, fairy gardens, “pizza” gardens, dinosaur gardens, rainbow gardens, and even a star wars garden.
 Discussion around which plants are suitable, what the imagined garden will look like and whether it will be edible are all meaningful opportunities to problem solve and develop teamwork skills.

 Document the learning